Kane (wrestler): Tag team reunions (2015–2020)

 Following Hell in a Cell, Kane reunited with The Undertaker to feud with The Wyatt Family.
-At Survivor Series, The Brothers of Destruction defeated Bray Wyatt and Luke Harper in a tag team match.
-Kane was the seventh entrant in the 2016 Royal Rumble match, and was eliminated by Braun Strowman.
-At Fastlane, Kane teamed up with Big Show and Ryback to defeat The Wyatt Family.
-At WrestleMania 32, Kane participated in the André the Giant Memorial Battle Royal, and was the runner-up, being eliminated by eventual winner Baron Corbin.
+At Survivor Series on November 22, The Brothers of Destruction defeated Bray Wyatt and Luke Harper in a tag team match.
+Kane was the seventh entrant in the Royal Rumble match on January 24, 2016, and was eliminated by Braun Strowman.
+At Fastlane on February 21, Kane teamed up with Big Show and Ryback to defeat The Wyatt Family.
+At WrestleMania 32 on April 3, Kane participated in the André the Giant Memorial Battle Royal, and was the runner-up, being eliminated by eventual winner Baron Corbin.
 On July 19 at the 2016 WWE draft, Kane was drafted to the SmackDown brand.
-At Backlash in September, Kane defeated Bray Wyatt following interference by Randy Orton.
-At Survivor Series, Kane defeated Luke Harper on the kick-off show.
+At Backlash on September 11, Kane defeated Bray Wyatt following interference by Randy Orton.
+At Survivor Series on November 20, Kane defeated Luke Harper on the kick-off show.
 A rematch between the two was made on the November 29 episode of SmackDown Live, in which Kane was once again victorious.

-On the October 16, 2017 episode of Raw, after ten months of inactivity, Kane made a surprise return when he came from under the ring to attack Roman Reigns, costing him a Steel Cage match against Braun Strowman and joining The Miz's team at TLC: Tables, Ladders & Chairs, thus moving to the Raw brand and turning heel in the process.
-At TLC on October 22, Kane, Miz, Strowman, and The Bar were originally scheduled to compete in a 5-on-3 handicap TLC match against The Shield, but Roman Reigns was sidelined due to real-life illness.
+On the October 16, 2017 episode of Raw, after ten months of inactivity, Kane made a surprise return when he came from under the ring to attack Roman Reigns, costing him a Steel Cage match against Braun Strowman and joining The Miz's team at TLC: Tables, Ladders & Chairs on October 22, thus moving to the Raw brand and turning heel in the process.
+At TLC, Kane, The Miz, Strowman, and The Bar were originally scheduled to compete in a 5-on-3 handicap TLC match against The Shield, but Roman Reigns was sidelined due to real-life illness.
 Donning the signature Shield ring attire, Kurt Angle took Reigns' place in the match as an honorary member of The Shield alongside Seth Rollins and Dean Ambrose.
 Kane, Miz, Strowman and The Bar lost the match after Kane, Miz and The Bar betrayed Strowman.
 After defeating the likes of Finn Bálor and Seth Rollins, Kane engaged in a feud with Strowman.
 On the December 11 episode of Raw, Kane and Strowman fought to a double countout in a match to determine the number one contender to Brock Lesnar's Universal Championship.
-At the Royal Rumble, Lesnar retained his title in a triple threat match against both Kane and Strowman.
+At the Royal Rumble on January 28, 2018, Lesnar retained his title in a triple threat match against both Kane and Strowman.
 Kane was written off television after losing a Last Man Standing match against Strowman the following night on Raw.
 He returned on the March 19 episode of Raw and chokeslammed John Cena after Cena called out The Undertaker.
 The following week on Raw, Kane lost to Cena in a no disqualification match.
-At WrestleMania 34, Kane participated in the André the Giant Memorial Battle Royal, and lasted until the final four but was ultimately unsuccessful.
+At WrestleMania 34 on April 8, Kane participated in the André the Giant Memorial Battle Royal, and lasted until the final four but was ultimately unsuccessful.